CEA-MetroCarac/PySSPFM/doc/README.md

 #### III.1.b) - Measurement sheet

 <p align="justify" width="100%">
 Prior to conducting the SSPFM measurement, the user must complete a measurement form.
 Templates are available for both the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20Bruker.csv">standard SSPFM</a> and <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20ZI%20DFRT.csv">SSPFM-DFRT</a> modes.
-This measurement form serves to guide the user in carrying out the SSPFM measurements and to maintain a record of critical measurement parameters.
+This measurement form serves as a comprehensive guide, directing the user in the execution of SSPFM measurements and concurrently documenting essential measurement parameters.
+Its purpose is to ensure adherence to good practices and establish a shared foundation in the implementation of the measurement across diverse SSPFM setups unique to each user.
+Moreover, it provides ample information for seamless progression through the data processing with PySSPFM.
 It also automatically generates certain measurement information based on the provided parameters, such as: <br>
 &#8226 total measurement time <br>
 &#8226 tip-induced pressure <br>
 &#8226 lock-in amplifier settings <br>